AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

    package Quantified_Expressions is
      type Set_Member is ...;
      type Set is array (Positive range <>) of Set_Member;
-     function Predicate (Member : Set_Member) return Boolean;
+     function Property (Member : Set_Member) return Boolean;
      function Universal (Collection : Set) return Boolean;
-     -- True if Predicate is True for all members of Collection function Existential (Collection : Set) return Boolean;
+     -- True if Property is True for all members of Collection function Existential (Collection : Set) return Boolean;
-     -- True if Predicate is True for any member of Collection end Quantified_Expressions;
+     -- True if Property is True for any member of Collection end Quantified_Expressions;

 -----------------------------